kuatsu/react-native-cloud-storage/README.md

 ## Example Project

 There's a demo application available within the `example` directory.
-To use it under Android, you'll need to provide a valid access token for the Google Drive API.
+To use the Google Drive implementation for Android (and any other platforms except iOS), you'll need to provide a valid access token for the Google Drive API.
 You can create one using the [Google OAuth 2.0 Playground](https://developers.google.com/oauthplayground).
 If you're using an Android emulator, you can make your life easier by feeding the token into the emulator using `adb shell input text '{some_token}'`.

 ## License